Ron Ostberg MArch '68

 Mr. Ostberg designed buildings and prepared master plans for three dozen academic, government and commercial clients.
 Until his retirement, he actively promoted the development of LEED, BIM and IPD in the firm.

 Mr. Ostberg is a graduate of the University of Minnesota and Harvard’s Graduate School of Design.
-He currently serves as a Member-at-Large for the HAA’s Executive Committee to provide oversight of the affairs of the HAA.
+He recently served as a Member-at-Large for the Harvard Alumni Association’s Executive Committee to provide oversight of the affairs of the HAA.
 He was Chairman of the Massachusetts Designer Selection Board; Chairman of the Property Committee of the Episcopal churches in Rome and Florence; Trustee of Fruitlands Museum; and member of numerous committees in the Town of Harvard.
 He was a Peace Corps Volunteer in Colombia.

 “My views have been shaped by two years in Latin America, ten years in Italy, four children, forty-two years of marriage, and projects in Asia, the Middle East and the American heartland.
 I believe in the power of collaboration, the wisdom of craft and the value of community.”